 TOPPINGS AND SERVING SUGGESTIONS

 - Sauerkraut and mustard – this classic combination is always a winner and my preferred choice.
-I always have artisan sauerkraut (like this red cabbage variety) on hand for its probiotic benefits and it makes a delicious topping for these brats.
+I always have either store-bought artisan sauerkraut or my homemade red cabbage sauerkraut on hand for its probiotic benefits and it makes a delicious topping for these brats.
 Air fryer red cabbage is another option since the air fryer is already out!

 - Sautéed peppers and onions – another popular pairing and what I’ll do if making a dinner out of brats versus a more casual meal.